Marcey1611/HTTP-Server/README.md

 As you can see we starting the python script with <code>python3 client.py</code> and then we add the method and path which should be called: <code>GET /</code>, <code>POST /products</code> or <code>DELETE /users?name=Max</code>.
 After this we define the host and port of the host which should called <code>--host 127.0.0.1 --port 8080</code>.
 Then we can add some headers for example: <code>--headers "Connection: keep-alive"</code> (here we setting the headers Connection to keep-alive) or <code>--headers "Content-Length: 54" "Content-Type:application/xml"</code> (here we setting the length of the body as content-length and the content-type of the provided body).
 Finally we can add a body: <code>--body '`<product><name>Test</name><price>100</price></product>`'</code>

 If you need help just type python3 client.py --help in your command line.

+In case of a request with query please put the path with query into quotes "/path?query=query" to avoid parse problems.
+You can let values in queries empty for example to get the products where still is no price set.

 ## How to handle the client during runtime
 During the runtime you can simply use the commands from above just without the <code>python client.py</code> part, the --host and --port parameters and also without the Connection-Header because are now in a "Keep-Alive" session.